ghbrown/branchless/README.md

 ## Tests

-`num_thresh`: given a random array of numbers, how many of them are above some threshold?
+`num_thresh`: given an array of random numbers, how many of them are above some threshold?

 ## Extra information